RNA polymerase: Promoter escape

 RNA polymerase then starts to synthesize the initial DNA-RNA heteroduplex, with ribonucleotides base-paired to the template DNA strand according to Watson-Crick base-pairing interactions.
 As noted above, RNA polymerase makes contacts with the promoter region.
 However these stabilizing contacts inhibit the enzyme's ability to access DNA further downstream and thus the synthesis of the full-length product.
 In order to continue RNA synthesis, RNA polymerase must escape the promoter.
 It must maintain promoter contacts while unwinding more downstream DNA for synthesis, "scrunching" more downstream DNA into the initiation complex.
 During the promoter escape transition, RNA polymerase is considered a "stressed intermediate."
 Thermodynamically the stress accumulates from the DNA-unwinding and DNA-compaction activities.
 Once the DNA-RNA heteroduplex is long enough (~10 bp), RNA polymerase releases its upstream contacts and effectively achieves the promoter escape transition into the elongation phase.
 The heteroduplex at the active center stabilizes the elongation complex.

 However, promoter escape is not the only outcome.
 RNA polymerase can also relieve the stress by releasing its downstream contacts, arresting transcription.
-The paused transcribing complex has two options: (1) release the nascent transcript and begin anew at the promoter or (2) reestablish a new 3′-OH on the nascent transcript at the active site via RNA polymerase's catalytic activity and recommence DNA scrunching to achieve promoter escape.
+The paused transcribing complex has two options: (1) release the nascent transcript and begin anew at the promoter or (2) re-establish a new 3′-OH on the nascent transcript at the active site via RNA polymerase's catalytic activity and recommence DNA scrunching to achieve promoter escape.
 Abortive initiation, the unproductive cycling of RNA polymerase before the promoter escape transition, results in short RNA fragments of around 9 bp in a process known as abortive transcription.
 The extent of abortive initiation depends on the presence of transcription factors and the strength of the promoter contacts.